peterbarretto/strapi-search-multilingual/README.md

 ## Usage 🛠️

 1. **Setup Configuration**:
-   After installation, add the plugin to your Strapi configuration.
-Configure the search fields and language preferences in your `plugin` settings.
+   After installation, add the search config file at config/search.js in your strapi installation.
+   Example search config file is provided in this repo at search.config.example.js

 2. **Run Your Strapi Application**:
    Start your Strapi server to initialize the plugin: